 CBD (cannabidiol) belongs to a family of compounds called cannabinoids.
-They are unique because they exist outside of the body, and when consumed, can influence a vast network of receptors.
+These special molecules are abundant within the Cannabis sativa species, and, when consumed, can exert a distinctive influence on the mind and body.

-Keep reading find out what CBD is, and how, exactly, it works.
+Keep reading to find out what CBD is and how, exactly, it works.

-Cannabidiol (shortened to CBD) is one of over a hundred organic compounds found inside hemp plants.
-Referred to as cannabinoids, this extended family works alongside smaller molecules to help plants produce enzymes and deter pests.
+Cannabidiol (shortened to CBD) is one of over a hundred organic compounds produced by cannabis varieties including marijuana and industrial hemp.
+Referred to as cannabinoids, this extended family supports crucial plant functions.

-But, it's when humans consume CBD and other cannabinoids that something truly extraordinary happens.
+However, when humans consume CBD, something quite extraordinary happens.

-Cannabinoids can interact with a vast network of receptors that exist inside all of us.
-The full extent of this interaction remains under investigation but could influence sleep, appetite, mood, and much more.
+CBD is capable of interacting with receptors that exist inside all of us.
+The full extent of this interaction remains under investigation, but it could influence processes such as sleep, appetite, mood, and much more.

-Although CBD can be found in virtually all species of Cannabis sativa, hemp has the highest concentrations.
+Although different ratios of CBD exist in virtually all varieties of Cannabis sativa, industrial hemp features the cannabinoid in relative abundance.

-Hemp is a variety of Cannabis sativa that was domesticated over 6,000 years ago in ancient China.
-Since then, the plant's been selectively bred for its commercial properties, becoming a naturally-rich source of CBD.
+Industrial hemp is a subtype of Cannabis sativa that was domesticated over 6,000 years ago in ancient China.
+Since then, the plant has been selectively bred for its fibre, seeds, and resin before scientists discovered it was a naturally rich source of CBD in the mid-90s.

-Knowing where CBD comes from is one thing, but what about this all-important interaction we keep talking about?
+Knowing where CBD comes from is one thing, but what about the influence on sleep, appetite, and mood we mentioned earlier?

-The endocannabinoid system or ECS exists in all mammals, including dogs, cats, and even non-mammals like goldfish.
+The ECS exists in all mammals, including dogs, cats, and even non-mammals like goldfish.

-In humans, the role of the ECS is a relatively recent discovery (the early '90s), which is why research is still ongoing, but the significance of such a system shouldn't be underestimated.
+In humans, the role of the ECS is, scientifically speaking, a relatively recent discovery (the early '90s), which is why research is still ongoing.
+However, you shouldn't underestimate the system's significance.

-What we do know is the following; the ECS functions as a regulatory system that plays a role in the vital organs, brain, and the nervous and immune systems.
+What researchers have learned in recent years is the following; the ECS functions as a regulatory system that plays a balancing role in the vital organs, the brain, and the nervous and immune systems.

 CBD acts as the general manager of your endocannabinoid system.